 AV and EDR technologies are used to protect endpoints from attack but are merely just one measure of security.
 Having an EDR tool installed in your network does not mean that you are totally secure.
-A seasoned attacker will inevitably be able to find a way to bypass tools like this, especially if the tool is left unmonitored, not updated and/or misconfigured EDR, threat actors may further leverage advance techniques such as a credential grab to circumvent these endpoint safeguards.
+A seasoned attacker will inevitably be able to find a way to bypass tools like this, especially if the tool is left unmonitored, not updated and/or misconfigured EDR, threat actors may further leverage advanced techniques such as a credential grab to circumvent these endpoint safeguards.

-To truly strengthen your security posture, an organisation must consider Managed Security Services in conjunction with tools like AV and EDR.
+To truly strengthen your security posture, an organization must consider Managed Security Services in conjunction with tools like AV and EDR.
 By adding management and monitoring, you are adding an extra layer of protection to your system.
 Not only does your system have the detection tool installed, but now you have a human operator checking the prompts from the system, making sure that action can be taken as soon as a threat has been identified and ensuring that all tools are as up to date as possible.

 By looking at the Indicators of Compromise (IOCs), we can see how different tools work together and how important it is that those tools are managed and monitored effectively to prevent an attack from occurring.

 In this case, the client did not have an EDR tool installed on their system, instead, they were relying on a typical security setup of an Anti-Virus (AV) tool and perimeter firewalls, which allowed the ransomware attack to be successful, encrypting all servers, including their backups.

 Had a properly configured and monitored EDR tool been installed on their network, it would have identified the malicious process on execution, alerted the Security Operations Centre (SOC), killed the process, and quarantined that device.

 While a monitored and managed EDR tool would have stopped the deployment of ransomware, what about the events that led up to this ransomware deployment?

 2. User & Entity Behaviour Analytics and Security Information & Event Management